How The Grinch Stole Christmas

 Look back at our text, the Hebrew writer says: See to it that no one fails to obtain the grace of God; that no “root of bitterness” springs up and causes trouble.
 Bitterness grows up and will cause trouble in our lives.
 If there is a root, then there will be a fruit.
 The root of bitterness will produce fruit that we don’t want.
 Bitterness will affect every aspect of your life.

-Bitterness produces physical problems.
 In 1963 Dr. S.I.
 McMillen wrote a book entitled None of These Diseases.
-In the book Dr. McMillen, goes back and looks at the Biblical health regulations that God imposed in the Old Testament and shows that God really knew what he was doing.
+In the book Dr. McMillen, goes back and examines the Biblical health regulations that God imposed in the Old Testament.
 He discusses circumcision, the eating of pork, among other health regulations God enforced.
 It is a good book if you want to see some of the practical reasons that God placed the prohibitions on the Israelites that He did.

-Even worse, bitterness will cause us to leave the family all together.
+Eventually bitterness will cause us to leave the family all together.
 Without connection, without folks to join us on this great adventure we are doomed for failure.
 There is a great example of this found in nature.
-Do you know that the Pine Tree has the deepest roots, it’s basically has one root and it goes straight down.
-Then there is the Red Wood tree that has many roots but they stay very shallow, close to the top of the ground.
+Do you know that the Pine Tree has the deepest roots, it’s basically has one root, a tap root, and it goes straight down.
+But the Red Wood tree that has lots of roots but they stay very shallow, close to the top of the ground.

-Which tree do you think would hold up better in the midst of a storm?
+Which tree do you think would does better in a storm?
 You might think the pine tree has the better chance because it is anchored deep, but that is not the case.
-You see even though the redwood roots are shallow they intertwine with the roots from all he other trees.
+You see even though the redwood roots are shallow they intertwine with the roots from all the other trees.
 So when the storm comes the deep rooted pine has to weather the storm all by itself, while the redwood can depend on others.

 The same is true in our spiritual life.
 If we allow the root of bitterness to anchor deep in our souls then there is no way that we will ever be able to survive the storms of life.
 But if we can stay connected with the family of God, there will be no chance of bitterness taking root in our lives and the Grinch of bitterness won’t steal Christmas.

-Church God cannot use a bitter Christian; He does not know what to do with them.
+God cannot use a bitter Christian; He does not know what to do with them.
 If we truly desire to be the Christian we claim to be then today we must uproot bitterness, and live a life worthy of our calling.
 Bitterness is not a bad cold, It’s not a bad cough, it will kill you, physically and spiritually.
+So this morning we pray that God will open our eyes, so that we can see the truth in our own lives and root out our bitterness and truly enjoy this most wonderful time of the year.